-- Alternators on both motors charge when motors running.
+- 120 amp alternators on both motors charge when motors running.

-- 327 watt Sunpower solar panel mounted on the dinghy davits on a custom stainless steel frame that tilts from horizontal and 60 degrees aft to maximise the sun angle.
-Solar panel wired to a Morningstar Tristar MPPT 60 controller which is ethernet networked to the Dovado router allowing viewing of solar performance on the MacBooks, iPad and iPhones via wifi.
+- 2 off 327 watt E20 Sunpower solar panels (total 654 watts) mounted on the dinghy davits on a custom stainless steel frame that tilts from horizontal to 60 degrees aft to maximise the sun angle.
+Solar panel wired to a Morningstar Tristar MPPT 60 controller which is ethernet networked to the Dovado wifi router allowing viewing of solar performance on the laptops, iPad and iPhones via wifi.